×

 NEURODIVERSE INFORMATION

-Upon entering Abravanel Hall you will hear lobby music (possibly live piano or string instruments) at a medium, level with sporadic announcements from the overhead speaker starting with a bell indicating that seating has begun and that the concert will begin soon.
-The lobby will be full of quite a few people so if you need space or quiet, it may be good to wait until just before the concert starts to come into the hall or enter when the lobby opens.
+Upon entering Abravanel Hall, you will hear lobby music (possibly live piano or string instruments) at a medium level with sporadic announcements from the overhead speakers.
+A bell will ring to indicate that seating has begun and the concert will begin soon.
+The lobby may be full of quite a few people, so if you need extra space or quiet, we recommend waiting until just before the concert starts to come into the hall, or arrive early to enter when the lobby opens.

 Weighted lap pads are available upon request at coat check.